lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ~~~~
 {: #Fig-NotLastFrag title='Detailed Header Format for Fragments except the Last One'}

+The FCN field MUST NOT contain all bits set to 1.

 The total size of the Fragment Header is not necessarily a multiple of the L2 Word size.